Seattle/Edmonds Whale Watching Tours

 Don’t Forget Lunch!

 When making your reservation, you’ll have the option to pre-order boxed lunches for your tour.
 These options include Ham, Turkey or Caprese sandwiches.
 They come with chips and a beverage.
 All lunch orders bust be placed prior to 3:00pm the day before the tour.

 Children under the age of 2 can travel for free; however, if the boat is full that day, your child will be required to sit on your lap.
 You also have the option of purchasing a child’s rate ticket to ensure seating for your infant.

-No problem – Dial up a taxi, Uber or Lyft to get dropped off right at our office.
+No problem – Dial up a taxi, Uber or Lyft to get dropped off right at our check-in kiosk.

 The waterways we travel on are relatively calm, and our boats are quite stable and comfortable.
 However if you are prone to motion sickness we strongly recommend preparing for your trip with us.
 Over the counter remedies like Dramamine work best when used prior to departure.
 Learn more.